quile/geodna-ruby/README.md

     new_point = point.add_vector( dy, dx )

 Returns a new point object representing the original point with the deltas added.
-The deltas are always in radians, and latitude comes first (which is the north-south axis, remember).
+The deltas are always in degrees, and latitude comes first (which is the north-south axis, remember).

 ### `neighbours`